safespring/web/content/blogg/2022-03-terraform-module.md

 In this config, we have mixed the creation of resources directly in the config and via external modules.
 This is fine, sometimes the resources are so simple that it doesn't make sense to create an abstraction (module) for it.
-The OpenStack keypairs are a good example of such a resource.
+The OpenStack keypairs are an excellent example of such a resource.

 The specification of security group rules is done with map variables directly inside the security group module instantiation, a map of maps «one» and «two».